Anthony Ashley Cooper, 1st Earl of Shaftesbury: The Exclusion Bill Parliament, 1679–1680

 "The Solemn Mock Procession of the Pope, Cardinals, Jesuits, Friars, Etc. Through the City of London, 17 November 1679."
-Throughout the Exclusion Crisis, Shaftesbury's Whig allies in the Green Ribbon Club engaged in anti-Catholic propaganda, such as mock processions, the climax of which involved burning the pope in effigy.
+Throughout the Exclusion Crisis, Ashley-Cooper's Whig allies in the Green Ribbon Club engaged in anti-Catholic propaganda, such as mock processions, the climax of which involved burning the pope in effigy.

 Elections for a new parliament, which ultimately came to be known as the Exclusion Bill Parliament, were held in summer 1679, but they went badly for the court, so, with parliament scheduled to meet in October 1679, Charles prorogued the parliament until 26 January 1680.
-Shaftesbury worried that the king might be intending to not meet this new parliament, so he launched a massive petitioning campaign to pressure the king to meet parliament.
+Ashley-Cooper worried that the king might be intending to not meet this new parliament, so he launched a massive petitioning campaign to pressure the king to meet parliament.
 He wrote to the Duke of Monmouth, telling him that he should return from exile, and on 27 November 1679 Monmouth rode back into London amidst scenes of widespread celebration.
-On 7 December 1679, a petition signed by Shaftesbury and fifteen other Whig peers calling on Charles to meet parliament, followed up with a 20,000-name petition on 13 January 1680.
+On 7 December 1679, a petition signed by Ashley-Cooper and fifteen other Whig peers calling on Charles to meet parliament, followed up with a 20,000-name petition on 13 January 1680.
 However, instead of meeting parliament, Charles further prorogued parliament and recalled his brother from Scotland.
-Shaftesbury now urged his friends on the Privy Council to resign, and four did so.
+Ashley-Cooper now urged his friends on the Privy Council to resign, and four did so.

-On 24 March 1680, Shaftesbury told the Privy Council of information he had received that the Irish Catholics were about to launch a rebellion, backed by the French.
-Several privy councillors, especially Henry Coventry, thought that Shaftesbury was making the entire story up to inflame public opinion, but an investigation was launched.
+On 24 March 1680, Ashley-Cooper told the Privy Council of information he had received that the Irish Catholics were about to launch a rebellion, backed by the French.
+Several privy councillors, especially Henry Coventry, thought that Ashley-Cooper was making the entire story up to inflame public opinion, but an investigation was launched.
 This investigation ultimately resulted in the execution of Oliver Plunkett, Catholic Archbishop of Armagh, on trumped-up charges.